-- New cleaning and disinfecting protocols:
+- Cleaning and disinfecting protocols:

-- Students, faculty, and staff are strongly encouraged to disinfect communal desks, equipment, and other shared objects and surfaces before and after use.
+- Students, faculty, and staff are strongly encouraged to disinfect communal desks, equipment, and other shared objects and surfaces before and after each use.

 - Protocols are in place for if there is a positive COVID-19 case on campus.
 This includes contact tracing, notifications to the CCAD community, and cleaning and disinfecting procedures.
 Learn more here.